 Genes always rule

-With 40-80% of these diseases having a genetic basis, and some 4,000 monogenic diseases among them, they make up the majority of recorded rare diseases.
+With 40-80% of these diseases having a genetic basis, and some 4,000 hereditary conditions among them, they make up the majority of recorded rare diseases.
 Monogenic diseases are so called because the cause of the disease is an alteration in a single gene.
 They are single-gene diseases.
 We call a gene the basic unit of heredity, a particle of genetic material, a specific DNA sequence, which carries information for a specific protein or function.

 Brief aside: chromosomes in humans are found in duplicate, one copy from the father and one from the mother, so we also have two copies of each gene.
 And each variant, each alternative, of the same gene is called an allele.
 If a person has the two same alleles of the gene, they are homozygous for that gene.
 If they have two different alleles, they are heterozygous for that gene.
 And sometimes some of the alleles are pathological.
 If you have the disease with only one pathological allele, it is a dominant disease.
 If you need both pathological alleles, because a healthy allele can compensate for the “negative” allele, it is a recessive disease.